HR’s Hidden Risk: Why It’s Time to Clean Up Your Employee Data

 3. Align with Finance and Compliance

-Finance is likely already focused on data cleanup for audits, M&A, or system upgrades.
+Finance is likely already focused on data cleanup.
 HR can strengthen alignment and reduce rework by coordinating efforts early.

 Action Tip: Launch a joint HR-Finance-IT review of employee data governance, starting with a shared inventory.